genyrosk/gym-chess/README.md

 Examples can be found in `gym_chess/example`.
 The `v1` examples are valid for both the `v1` and `v2` environments.

+# Testing

+Run all the tests with `pytest`.

-## Code linting and fixing
+# Code linting and fixing

 Code fixing is done with [black](https://github.com/psf/black) with max line width of 100 characters with the command `black -l 100 .` No config needed.

 Rust code is formatted with `cargo fmt`.

-## Notes:

-En-passant moves are not currently supported in the V1 environment.

-## Building the Rust code
+# Building the Rust code

 The `v2` environment uses a chess engine implemented in Rust that uses [PyO3](https://github.com/PyO3/pyo3) to to bind to the Python interpreter.
 Rust is an amazing compiled language and this project holds 2 configurations: